verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-webp.md

 **Responsive images** are the images that adapt to the user's screen _while_ keeping our websites fast by downloading just the right image source for the right **viewport witdh** (from small devices to large desktop computers), also considering the user's **screen density** (retina display, hiDpi, etc.).

-**Lazy loading images** is a technique to make your website faster by **avoiding to load images** that your users might never see on their viewport, then **loading them as they enter the viewport**.
-Beyond performance, this also allows you to save bandwith (and money, if you're paying a CDN service for your images).
+**Lazy loading images** is a technique to make your website faster by **avoiding to load below the fold images**, then loading them **as they enter the viewport**.
+Beyond performance, this also allows you to save bandwith and money, e.g. if you're paying a CDN service for your images.

 ## Got it!
 Now show me some code!

 &rarr; [Take a look at the results](http://verlok.github.io/lazyload/demos/image_srcset_lazy_sizes.html) &larr; that you will achieve.
 Open your browser's **developer tools** and switch to the **network panel**.
-You will see that the first images are loaded immediately (or _eagerly_) by the browser at page landing, while the rest of the images are loaded as you **scroll down** the document.
+You will see that the first images are loaded immediately (or _eagerly_) at page landing, while the rest of the images are loaded as you **scroll down** the document.

 ### The HTML markup